 Tracie Hanson, 4-H Program Coordinator for Grays Harbor County, works to facilitate all aspects of the local 4-H Youth Development Program.
 Tracie, a Grays Harbor native and 4-H alumnus, has earned an AA degree from Grays Harbor College and a Bachelor of Landscape Architecture degree from Washington State University.

-Chris Koehler, Extension Faculty, provides programs in family relations, personal finance, health and life skills.
+Chris Koehler, Extension Faculty, coordinates the Diabetes Prevention Program, and provides programs in family relations, personal finance, health and life skills.
 Chris received her BS in Social Work from Salem State College, and her MS in Home Economics from Arizona State University. e-mail: email@example.com

 Kim Patten, Extension Specialist, Agricultural Researcher, and Associate Horticulturist, is located at WSU Long Beach Research and Extension Unit.
 His areas of expertise include cranberries, as well as spartina, and other aquatic nuisance species.
 He received a BS in Plant Science from University of California Davis, an MS in Horticulture from Iowa State University and a PhD in Horticulture from Washington State University. e-mail: firstname.lastname@example.org

 Stephanie Rangel, Diabetes Prevention Lifestyle Coach facilitates the Diabetes Prevention Program series. email: email@example.com

 Patrick Shults, Forestry Regional Extension Specialist, is located in Lewis County.
 Patrick’s responsibilities include private forest management for SW Washington.